-The important thing Coach Mike emphasized was to ask ourselves some hard questions and to be ready to face them.
+A self-audit is asking yourself the hard questions.
+And the important most thing Coach Swider emphasized?
+He said to ask ourselves some hard questions and to be ready to face the answers.

 I went home and practiced doing self-audits quite often.
 And I’ve learned a lot.
 For instance:Life is a little easier when you're honest with yourself.
 Click To Tweet

 My identity has grown to become stronger too.

 Other results?
 My confidence in the decisions I make don’t feel like I’m adding stress to my life.

 And ever since doing these self-audits, I’ve learned that it’s a great practice to do often to keep myself in check.

 Today, I want to help you with some self-audit questions that you can use in specific areas you’re struggling with or you can apply it to your life as a whole.

 These are hard questions I’ve used for myself and have asked others to help them with their journeys.
 Note that it’s okay if you don’t know the answer right away.
 Hard questions such as these require time to reflect and sometimes, need outside feedback from those closest to you.

 - What does success mean/look like to me?